wing5wong/artisan-whs-static/source/_news/2021-02-15_special-newsletter-february-2021.md

 show_in_slider: true
 date: 2021-02-15T06:29:01.088Z
 ---
 [Special Newsletter](https://res.cloudinary.com/whanganuihigh/image/upload/v1613369969/newsletters/Special_Newsletter_-_February_2021.pdf) from the Principal, Mr Martin McAllen.

+This special newsletter is just focusing on two specific areas: our movement into Alert Level 2 until at least 11:59 pm on Wednesday, 17 February; and important events for the rest of Term 1.